 - Students become prepared to select a general curriculum or a specialization for a leadership role in serving individuals in need, their families, and their communities by building proficiency in the following areas: conflict resolution, gerontology, children and families, and neurolearning.

-The program’s general curriculum provides instruction on:
+The Doctorate in Human Services program’s general curriculum provides instruction on:

 - Mediating conflicting situations, handling crises in a culturally sensitive and ethical manner, and attending human resources matters.